Yuvrajsinghspd09/Event-Detection-and-Summarization-system/README.md

 # NewsGuardian:
-##AI-Powered Reddit News Detector, Summarizer, and Credibility Analyzer 🌐🔍🛡️
+## AI-Powered Reddit News Detector, Summarizer, and Credibility Analyzer🌐🔍🛡️

 Hey there!
 Welcome to NewsGuardian, your smart companion for navigating the wild world of Reddit news.
 This tool doesn't just find news - it breaks it down, summarizes it, and helps you figure out what's trustworthy.